 This approach generates natural traction around the brand that is augmented by the pop culture reference.
 As a result, users engage with the brand and ultimately are led to engage with the product down the line.
 You have to react and adapt almost instantly, which is where sentiment analysis kicks in.

-The method combines social media monitoring and campaign management that involves:
+The method combines sentiment analysis in social networks monitoring and campaign management that involves:

 - Performance monitoring with aspect-based sentiment analysis to point out the specific elements of the presentation